Cypress Maker of the Month: Sree Harsha Angara | Cypress Semiconductor

 Driving NeoPixels is typically processor intensive, but thanks to the Universal Digital Blocks (UDBs) of PSoC, and an existing library (props to Mark Hastings, from CY’s MCU Applications team), it was fairly easy to get them going.

-We know you are also working on a project that features Cypress’ CY4343W Wi-Fi and BT/BLE combo SoC.
+We know you are also working on a project that features Cypress’ CY4343W Wi-Fi and Bluetooth/Bluetooth Low Energy combo SoC.
 Can you tell us more about that?

 This project started off as a pet-peeve of mine – figuring out if some rooms in my house are really colder during certain times of the day.
-I’m aggregating data from PSoC 4 BLE nodes to a CY4343W chip.
-Essentially this is a BLE to Wi-Fi bridge, which can capture data from a PSoC 4 sensing the temperature and push it into the cloud.
+I’m aggregating data from PSoC 4 Bluetooth Low Energy nodes to a CY4343W chip.
+Essentially this is a Bluetooth Low Energy to Wi-Fi bridge, which can capture data from a PSoC 4 sensing the temperature and push it into the cloud.

 Although the idea was simple, there are many ways to go about this and so the WICED platform helped smooth through many pains in setting up a MQTT service so I could easily push/pull data to my local laptop.